“The human brain is special. Just not that special.” —Peter Aldhous

 Compared to other species, humans stand out as being a highly successful in terms of our technology, our ability to communicate, and our propensity to adapt to all sorts of environments.
 Philosophers and scholars have long discussed and debated exactly how our species is different.
 Sometimes though, there is a hidden assumption that humans are better than other species, given our particular suite of talents.
 This point of view where all species are judged based on a human standard is called anthropocentrism.
 Rather than focus on who is better, a completely subjective endeavor, anthropologists are more interested in figuring out how we came to be such a successful species.

 Anthropology, with its holistic approach and emphasis on biology and culture, past and present, is well-suited to investigating the question of human uniqueness.
 We know that humans share the same basic building blocks of life with other organisms, namely the DNA molecule (and RNA).
-Within DNA are genes that code for amino acids, which in turn combine to build proteins, which instruct cells what to do.
+Within DNA are genes that code for amino acids, which in turn combine to build proteins, which instruct cells on what to do.
 Very different species share many genes in common.
-Homo sapiens and the fruit fly, for instance, share 60% of the same core genes.
-For this reason, genetic research on the “lowly” fruit fly (Drosophila melanogaster) is shedding light on a wide variety human diseases—from neurological disorders to cancer to drug abuse.
+Homo sapiens and the fruit fly, for instance (National Human Genome Research Institute 2012).
+For this reason, genetic research on the “lowly” fruit fly (Drosophila melanogaster) is shedding light on a wide variety of human diseases—from neurological disorders to cancer to drug abuse.
 In this sense, the fundamental chemistry of life is not at all unique to humans.
 On the contrary, our genetic code serves as the basis for all plant and animal life on Earth.
 The question then becomes what other features might have given humans the upper hand?

 We have about 60 percent of our genes in common with the fruit fly (Drosophila melanogaster).

 Since Goodall’s groundbreaking work, numerous examples of animal tool use have come to light.
-Chimpanzees use a number of different tools in addition to termite sticks: logs and anvils to crack nuts, leaf sponges, and more recently a kind of spear, which are large modified sticks used to hunt smaller primates.
+Chimpanzees use several different tools in addition to termite sticks: logs and anvils to crack nuts, leaf sponges, and more recently a kind of spear, which are large modified sticks used to hunt smaller primates.
 Gorillas use tools in captive contexts, and recently one wild female gorilla used a stick to test the depth of a watering hole.
-Kanzi, a captive bonobo chimpanzee, the subject of study by psychologist Sue Savage-Rumbaugh, has been taught to create sharp stone flakes in order to cut a rope and retrieve a hidden snack.
+Kanzi, a captive bonobo chimpanzee, the subject of study by psychologist Sue Savage-Rumbaugh, has been taught to create sharp stone flakes to cut a rope and retrieve a hidden snack.
 Capuchin monkeys in Brazil and macaques in Thailand use rocks to crack open nuts.
-Otters use rocks to open shellfish, dolphins use sea sponges to scrounge for food on the seafloor, and crows have been shown to use sticks to access difficult to reach food and even make wire hooks.
+Otters use rocks to open shellfish, dolphins use sea sponges to scrounge for food on the seafloor, and crows have been shown to use sticks to access difficult-to-reach food and even make wire hooks.
 All of these examples qualify as tools.

 While other animals use simple tools, human tools are astonishingly complex.
 We can, for example, make tools to make other tools.
+Our capacity for tool innovation lies in our ability to put together old ideas in new ways.
+As Steve Jobs famously said in his Stanford commencement speech, “Creativity is just connecting things.
+When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something.
+It seemed obvious to them after a while.”
 Plus, human technology is cumulative, in that we can build on previous innovations.
 As one CNM student eloquently put it, “Humans have the ability to build on the strengths of others.”
-All sorts of discoveries and innovations had to be made before the smartphone was possible—mining, metallurgy, batteries, plastics, glass-making, and countless others.
+Thomas Edison is credited for inventing the light bulb, but as Steven Johnson’s book and PBS series How We Got to Now makes clear, there were many patented versions of the light bulb before Edison perfected it.
+Edison thought of himself as a “sponge” of ideas more than an inventor.
+All sorts of discoveries and innovations had to be made before the lightbulb or smartphone was possible—mining, metallurgy, batteries, plastics, glass-making, and countless others.
 In this light, the invention of the iPhone started when someone sparked the first fire hundreds of thousands of years ago.
-Yet today, because technology is cumulative and many people make small contributions over time, there’s probably no single person alive today that can make an iPhone from raw materials from start to finish. one.
+Because technology is cumulative and many people make small contributions over time, there’s probably no single person alive today that can make an iPhone from raw materials from start to finish. one.
 This concept of cumulative technology is captured in Thomas Thwaites’ TED talk where he describes how he attempted to build a toaster from scratch.
-The capacity to build upon prior discoveries, to combine tools, and pass along knowledge to the next generation is an incredibly useful and powerful characteristic of humans.
+The capacity to build upon prior discoveries, combine tools, and pass along knowledge to the next generation is an incredibly useful and powerful characteristic of humans.

 Culture is very typically thought of as inherently human and only human.
 After all, anthropologist E.B.
 Tylor defined culture as that complex whole acquired by “Man.”
 The definition of culture as shared traditions, beliefs, and values that are transmitted through learning allows us to ask whether humans are the only cultural species.
 With this definition of culture, we can ask whether non-human animals have anything that resembles learned behaviors.